MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     h.
 Review the details and click **Finish**

-    You can find more details about creating a symmetric cmk [here](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk).
+    You can find more details about creating a symmetric key [here](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk).

     ##### Store a new Secret
     a.
-Go to the [AWS Secrets Manager console](https://us-east-1.console.aws.amazon.com/secretsmanager/)
+Go to the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/)

     b.
 Click **Store a new secret**